dev-petervanhemert/OTAP/README.md

 6. Choose OK icon.
 An Azure Active Directory is created.

 ## Add a user to your Azure Active Directory tenant

+        NB.
+You need for TFS 2017 multiply users.
+        Name these users:
+        tfsServices, tfsBuild, tfsReport

 You need a user from your Azure AD to register an Azure AD app.
 Here's how to add a user to your Azure Active Directory tenant:
 1. In your Azure Active Directory, click USERS.